Netflix’s ‘Nate’ is a comedy special about consent that’s as funny as it is uncomfortable

 Palamides starts training her audience early on that they’re not necessarily going to like doing the things they agree to do.
 After introducing the character through a gauntlet of hypercharged heteronormativity, including gurgling a cup of raw whey protein and spitting the powder into a flame, Palamides-as-Nate exhorts several audience members to let him grope them.
 Some agree, others do not.
 But this exercise reveals how proud Nate is for knowing that he has to ask before touching another person.
 Alpha cliché that he may be, Nate is trying his best and unsure of the results.

-The complicated gender politics on hand fulfill the promise of the L.A.-based comedian’s earlier work, like the short video Start Objectifying Women.
-Palamides developed Nate at the Lyric Hyperion, a talent incubator that produced other critically acclaimed shows, including Jamie Loftus’s Boss Whom Is Girl.
-Eventually she took the show on the road, winning the Total Theatre Award at the 2018 Edinburgh Festival Fringe.
-It’s the type of risk-taking art that doesn’t usually end up on Netflix, as loose and interactive as the Middleditch & Schwartz improv specials from this past spring, but far more urgent and resonant.
-Perhaps that will change if Nate ends up producing as much conversation around it as the show deserves.
+The complicated gender politics here fulfill the promise of the L.A.-based comedian’s earlier work, like the short video, Start Objectifying Women, from 2014.
+Since gravitating toward live solo shows, Palamides developed Nate at the Lyric Hyperion, a talent incubator that produced many other critically acclaimed shows, including Jamie Loftus’s Boss Whom Is Girl.
+Eventually, Palamides took Nate on the road, winning the Total Theatre Award at the 2018 Edinburgh Festival Fringe.
+Hers is the type of risk-taking art that doesn’t usually end up on Netflix, as loose and interactive as the Middleditch & Schwartz improvised specials from this past spring, but far more urgent, dynamic, and resonant.
+Perhaps Netflix will take more such chances if Nate ends up producing as much conversation as the show deserves.

 By pressing play, viewers at home are not entering into the same contract that those attending in person did.
-There’s no chance anyone among the couch-side crowd will have to sign a liability waiver.
-Home viewers may still feel that same queasy mix of discomfort and titillation as the live audience, however, like they, too, got more than they signed up for.
+There’s no chance that anyone among the couch-side crowd will have to sign a liability waiver.
+They may still feel that same queasy mix of discomfort and titillation as the live audience, however, like they, too, got more than they signed up for.

 That feeling is the point.